Key points about brain injury

 Non-traumatic brain injury

-A non-traumatic brain injury is the result of something that happens inside the body, such as an illness that affects the brain.
+A non-traumatic brain injury is the result of something that happens inside the body.
+This includes conditions that affect the brain.
 Examples include:

 - meningitis or another brain infection